 Title: BioenergizeMe !

 Abstract: Many students haven't thought much about biomass as an option for generating electricity, transportation fuels, and other products.
-The Biomass Basics Webinar provides general information about bioenergy, its creation, and its potential uses, and future.
+The Biomass Basics Webinar provides general information about bioenergy, its creation, its potential uses, and its future.
 As a clean future resource learn how biomass can help our planet and move to a clean energy economy.

 An audio recording of this teleconference call is here (MP3 Audio 6.5MB Oct27 15).